Skip to main content

 When you need help deciding what to do next

 The CLI report is designed for engineers exploring their dependency graph.
 Sometimes you need help turning that information into decisions.
-Upload your Dependency Radar report and receive additional analysis based on curated package data and ecosystem signals.
+Premium analysis is optional and starts only when you choose to upload a Dependency Radar-generated report for additional analysis based on curated package data and ecosystem signals.

 Maintenance signals

-Identify packages that are archived, deprecated, abandoned, or losing maintainer activity.
+Identify packages that are archived, deprecated, abandoned, losing maintainer activity, or need supply-chain review.

 Prioritised actions

-Understand which dependencies are worth fixing first based on risk and impact.
+Understand which dependencies are worth fixing first based on risk, impact, and review evidence.

 Upgrade guidance

-Spot packages likely to cause friction when upgrading Node or major dependencies.
+Spot packages likely to cause friction when upgrading Node, major dependencies, or CI guardrails.

 Run the CLI locally